armadillu/ofxFontStash/ReadMe.md

 "Font Stash enables easy string rendering in OpenGL applications.
 It supports truetype fonts and UTF-8 encoded localized strings.
 All glyphs are cached in OpenGL texture atlases.
 Font rasterization is done using Sean Barrett’s stb_truetype.h."

 I made tiny modifications to FontStash to render text flipped vertically, to play nicer in the OpenFrameworks universe in general.
+It also supports basic multiline text rendering, plus line height.

 ofxFontStash is quite [fast](http://www.flickr.com/photos/armadillu/7268071284/in/photostream) at drawing text.